boostin96/nyckelharpa/README.md

 [:arrow_up_small: Back to top](#top)

 <a name="adjustHSM"></a>
-## 7. Adjust HSM Settings.
-Includes information on Forced HSM Arming.
+## 7. Forced Arming, Adjust HSM Settings.

 Creating and saving Nyckelharpa's Global Settings generates one or more child Virtual Contact Sensors with names starting with the device prefix text, default NCKL.
 These sensors must be incorporated into the HSM settings.